sublazy/rmkm/README.md

 ### Variant 1: Static Array of Counters

 Instead of storing every incoming number separately in memory, we maintain a static array, where we count occurences of numbers on the input under corresponding indexes in the array (possibly with offset, to handle negative numbers).
-So inserting a new number is accomplished by simply incrementing the counter under corresponding index.This makes insertion an operation of _O(1)_ complexity.
+So inserting a new number is accomplished by simply incrementing the counter under corresponding index.
+This makes insertion an operation of _O(1)_ complexity.

 Finding a median requires traversing our (always sorted) array and summing the counters, until we reach the half of the count of numbers received so far.
 As the array has a constant size, finding the median is also _O(1)_ operation.